vishaljain123/videolatest/readme.md

 ## PeerChat

+Announcement - I want to permanently transfer this repo to someone who can manage, because i am not actively in development with this app.
+I will transfer domain also to deserving person.
+Kindly Ping me on hirenkavad@ymail.com with your GitHub Profile.

 PeerChat is a Simple Project for Peer to Peer Video Chat with Node.js and Socket.io.
 Feel Free to commit, Appreciated.